qyl27/HuntMe/README.md

 # HuntMe
-A Forge mod with Minecraft hunter game mod.
+A Forge mod with Minecraft hunter game.